RentDynamics/ng-forms/CONTRIBUTING.md

 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Test your changes with our supported browsers and screen readers.
-* Run the full Angular Material test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.

 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.